Bhagavadgitausa

 I’m delighted to be related to flies, yeast, frogs, chimps and blue-green algae.
 I find the serenity of algae restful and the ambition of yeast admirable.
 Frogs are great jumpers.
 Chimps have hands at the end of their feet, sort of.
 And fruit flies, well, I never met a fruit fly that I was ashamed to share genes with, and I certainly can’t say that about human beings.

 Human Insulin gene introduced in bacteria produces human insulin, that we use everyday.
 By extension, those bacteria have the potential to become a human being.
 According to Richard Dawkins in his book The Ancestor's Tale, page 13, our history is evolutionary and all living creatures are cousins.
-Humans and bacteria have DNA sequences which are so similar that whole paragraphs are word-for word identical (Page 24).
+Humans and bacteria have DNA sequences which are so similar that whole paragraphs are word-for-word identical (Page 24).
 (As we look at the Grand Tree of Life, we see Origin, Grand Confluence, Trunk, Primary branching points, secondary branches, rendezvous points at many branching Vs, terminal branches and the rest, we trace life back to a repository of DNA of all life, the Stem Substance, Avyaktam (the Unmanifest) and Aksaram (the Indestructible).

 This is the message of Hinduism.
 If bacteria have the potential to become a human being, the latter should have the potential to become god.
 This means that a human being can become more sattvic (virtue, goodness) than he is now.
 Man is an incarnate of God in a limited and restricted sense.
 All beings from plants to bacteria to animals to man have sentience, which the plants and the bacteria have in the least amount, the animals have in a small amount and man has in the most amount.
 That common sentience is the basis for nonviolence to any, or at the most as slight (a violence) as possible.